animator/learn-python/README.md

 ## What is a Module?
 How to Create a Module?

 Once a function is defined in the Python interpreter, it can be called any number of times.
-But, these function definitions are lost upon exiting the interpreter.
+However, these function definitions are lost upon exiting the interpreter.

-To solve this problem we can create a python script with the function definitions at the beginning of the file, followed by the rest of the code which includes statements invoking the defined functions.
+To solve this problem we can create a Python script with the function definitions at the beginning of the file, followed by the rest of the code which includes statements invoking the defined functions.

 But, this process is tedious and not manageable as what makes user-defined functions powerful is that the programmer can - **Write once, and use many times**.